aguslr/gnome-shell-edge-flipping/README.md

 ## About

 [GNOME Shell Edge-Flipping](http://aguslr.github.com/gnome-shell-edge-flipping/) is a [GNOME Shell extension](https://live.gnome.org/GnomeShell/Extensions) that provides reactive screen edges to switch between different workspaces, similar to what is provided by [Brightside](http://catmur.co.uk/brightside/), by some plugin in Compiz or natively in other Desktop Environments like Xfce.
-Here you can see a [video demo](https://www.youtube.com/watch?v=6BSyOEjRyTc).

 ## Documentation